JohnTelford/GPT/docs/References/iterative_development/vscode.md

 - Built-in command shell
   - Run [MkDocs](mkdocs.md) to create a local workstation website

-- Use the Built-in command shell to create [preview](preview.md) to the Internet using  for Stakeholders
+- Use the Built-in command shell to create [Private Preview Website](preview.md) to the Internet using  for Stakeholders
 - Deploy production website to the Internet
 - And **much** more